techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 clear data gave insight into the organization's daily work and critical focus areas.

-Then, students pondered what was said and came back with additional questions to dig deeper.
+Then, students reflected on what was said and came back with additional questions to dig deeper.
 Each student group had a specific amount of time to ask strategic questions.
 These were intense, focused sessions in which both sides tried to use the available time as best they could.